Vasco Fernandes (footballer): Later career

 In August 2019, Fernandes went abroad again to join Ümraniyespor in Turkey's TFF First League, returning home in January 2021 by signing for G.D.
 Chaves in his first experience in his country's second division for over a decade.
 Six months later, he moved to Casa Pia A.C. in the same league, being a key player and scoring twice as the Lisbon-based club ended its 83-year exile from the top flight; he then extended his contract to 2023.

+In 2022–23, Fernandes played 30 games as the Geese came 10th in the highest division, plus four more cup matches.
+The 36-year-old then committed for another season.

+Fernandes returned to Chaves on 6 January 2024 on a deal until June 2025, having severed his ties with Casa Pia following a run-in with manager Filipe Martins.

 International career

 All youth levels comprised, Fernandes won 22 caps for Portugal.
 He first appeared with the under-21 side on 21 August 2007, starting in a 3–0 friendly win over Malta held in Vila do Conde.

 Personal life

 Fernandes' father, Herculano, was also a footballer and a defender.
 He too represented Olhanense and, in a 16-year senior career, appeared in one Portuguese top-division game with Académica de Coimbra; he coached his son in Olhanense's juniors, where he played as a forward.